PandorasFox/pandora/README.md

 but I'm open to implementing other compositor IPC agents in the future.

 ## installing
+An AUR package is available as [pandora-git](https://aur.archlinux.org/packages/pandora-git), tracking the `release` branch of this repo.
+Proper release tarballs and versioning will happen soon(tm).

+Otherwise, you can install locally with cargo:

     cargo install --git https://github.com/PandorasFox/pandora

 ### usage